zbtolon/customer-portal/cpmanacctadduser.md

 5. Complete the required fields in the **Log In Settings** section, including if the settings can be edited by the user, whether the IP address is restricted, and whether or not the user is required to set up and use security questions.
 Also, for any users that aren't using IBMid, you can set the length of time before the password expires.
 **Notes:**
 * If you use IBMid for authentication, update passwords in your [IBMid profiles ![External link icon](../icons/launch-glyph.svg)](https://www.ibm.com/account/profile){:new_window} by following the instructions under **Sign In**.
-* Click the **User Portal Password for VPN** check box to sync the customer portal and VPN passwords.
+* Click the **Use Portal Password for VPN** check box to sync the customer portal and VPN passwords.
 6. Click **Add User**.

 After you create an account for a user, the user receives an email notification to finish setting up their account by setting a password and, optionally, security questions if you indicated that they are required.